sultanmehedimasud/sultanmehedimasud/README.md

-- 👋 Hi, I’m @sultanmehedimasud
+👋 Hi, I’m @sultanmehedimasud!
-- 👀 I’m interested in anime and heavy metal music
+🎶 Enthusiast of heavy metal music and an avid anime lover.
-- I have learned Python, SQL, OOP, DSA, and HTML-CSS
+💻 Tech-savvy with expertise in Python, PHP, SQL, OOP, DSA, OpenGL, and HTML-CSS.
-- Framework that I have worked on till now is Flask
+🚀 Experienced in frameworks such as Flask and Laravel, and continuously pushing boundaries in development.
-- 🌱 I’m currently learning Numpy , Pandas and Javascript
+🌱 Currently diving into Numpy, Pandas, and expanding my horizons with Javascript.

 <!---
 sultanmehedimasud/sultanmehedimasud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.